Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ImprisonmentUp to 7 years

-Invasion of privacy / peeping tom (18 Pa.C.S. § 7507.1)
+Invasion of privacy (18 Pa.C.S. § 7507.1)

-ClassificationM3 (first offense) to M2 (repeat)
+ClassificationM3 (first offense), M2 (repeat offense)

-FineUp to $2,500 (M3) to $5,000 (M2)
+FineUp to $2,500 (M3); up to $5,000 (M2)

-ImprisonmentUp to 1 year (M3) to 2 years (M2)
+ImprisonmentUp to 1 year (M3); up to 2 years (M2)

 ClassificationSummary Offense

-Drone flight in state parks without authorization (17 Pa.
+Operating drone in state parks without authorization (17 Pa.
 Code § 11.215)

 ClassificationSummary Offense